flutter/samples/deeplink_store_example/README.md

 # deeplink_store_example

-A store app to showcase how to set up deeplinks.
+A store app that includes three screen, ProductList, ProductDetails, and ProductCategoryList.
+This app uses go_router to create routing table for all three screens.
+It also updates the project parameters for Android and iOS to support deeplinks.

+To learn more, visit <link TBD>.

 ## Getting Started